Tivoli Lazio, Italy Travel Guide

 Weekdays: 8:30 AM - 1:30 PM and 2:30 PM - 4:00 PM.
 Closed weekends.
 ATMs are available 24/7.

 Villas generally open from 8:30 AM until one hour before sunset.
-Check official websites for seasonal variations.
+Check official websites for seasonal differences.

-National and religious holidays may alter business hours.
+National and religious public holidays could alter business hours.
 Some smaller businesses may have seasonal closures.

 Awareness of local business hours and holiday schedules will greatly contribute to a smooth Tivoli experience.